I’ve been dismissed: what are my rights?

 It is automatically unfair, to lose your job because you:

 Whistleblowing is where you raise a concern about wrongdoing that you have seen or experienced, and you reasonably believe that raising the concern is in the public interest.
+Read our case study on real whistleblowing claims.

 If you’ve been at your job for 2 years, it’s also automatically unfair to dismiss you because